tummfm/chemtrain/docs/chemtrain-deploy/lammps.md

 pair_coeff      * * parameterized_model.ptb
 ```

 Equal-style variables are evaluated for every force call.
-The resulting value
+LAMMPS converts the
-is converted to the `float32`, `float64`, or `int32` type declared by the
+result to the dtype declared by the model.
-exported model.

 The ordinary `chemtrain` pair style uses LAMMPS host-side `float64` positions
-and outputs with either the CPU or CUDA PJRT backend.
-The Kokkos device pair
+and outputs with either the CPU or CUDA backend.
+The Kokkos device pair style
-style currently uses a `float32` device ABI.
-A model exported with
-`position_dtype = jnp.float64` differentiates with respect to `float64`
-positions behind that Kokkos interface, but the connector converts positions
-and built-in outputs at the adapter boundary.
-The energy function must also
-use `float64` parameters, constants, and calculations when the entire model is
-intended to run in double precision.
-Use the ordinary pair style with the CUDA
+uses a `float32` device interface.
+Use the ordinary pair style with CUDA when
-backend when the complete LAMMPS-to-model path must remain `float64`.
+the complete LAMMPS-to-model path must remain `float64`.
+See

-See {doc}`model_inputs` for the corresponding exporter declarations.
+{doc}`getting_started` for export-side precision choices.

 ## Auxiliary Outputs